 Converse’s Environmental Studies program explores the connection between living things and their environment.
 Our environmental studies minor introduces students to the functions of the environment in which they live and the interplay between human activities and the environment.

 The minor in environmental studies includes courses that span traditional boundaries, giving students multiple lenses through which to study the environment, better equipping them to address real-world problems.

 As an Environmental Studies minor, you can participate in study-travel programs to explore the diversity and complexity of organisms and their natural habitat both abroad and in the country.
 Our study-travel students have been to:

 - The American Southwest

 Students experienced the rainforests of Costa Rica while studying the biological diversity, ecology, and environmental science of Costa Rica with Dr. Doug Jensen.
-Activities included hiking in the rainforests, zip lining through the forest canopy, sea kayaking, and watching howler monkeys as well as volunteer at a local school and learning to prepare Costa Rican foods.
+Activities included hiking in the rainforests, zip lining through the forest canopy, sea kayaking, and watching howler monkeys.
+Students also volunteered at a local school and learned to prepare Costa Rican foods.

 Participation in scientific research is an invaluable way for you to experience first-hand how scientists learn about the world.
 Working independently or side-by-side with faculty mentors, our students perform research, much of which is presented at state, regional, and national conferences, often winning awards.

 In fact, Converse is a leader in the state in the number of student/faculty research proposals funded by the South Carolina Independent Colleges and Universities (SCICU) consortium.
 Some of our student research topics include:

 - Methods of controlling an invasive plant species

 - Upper Cretaceous Plant diversity of South Carolina (70 million years ago)